Ads2020Group6/data-exploration/README.md

 ```

 It will add it to the Pipfile, so other people know what packages are in use and can
-just `pipenv install` to get the required packages to run your notebook.
+just `pipenv install` or `pipenv sync` to get the required packages to run your notebook.
 Remember to
 (git) commit your Pipfile if you modify it!